Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Method

-The whole framework of Sketch2Cinemagraph consists of the following steps: stylized landscape image generation, sketch-guided motion prediction, and stylized cinemagraph synthesis.
-Firstly, at the stage of stylized landscape image generation as shown in Figure 2(a), a landscape image in the provided style and realistic one is generated from structural sketches conditioning with text prompt including the landscape elements, such as waterfall, sea, and river (Sec. \ref{subsec:LandscapeImageGeneration}).
-Subsequently, the masks for fluid elements are accurately extracted using the Segment Anything Model (SAM) \cite{kirillov2023segment} and applied to downstream motion field prediction tasks.
-For sketch-guided motion field as shown in Figure 2(b), a diffusion model-based motion field estimator accepts the realistic landscape image, text prompt, mask, and user-provided motion sketches to synthesize a motion field, which represents the flow trends of pixels in the fluid regions (Sec. \ref{subsec:motion_field_predict}).
-Finally, the looping frames of cinemagraphs are obtained via Euler integration and symmetric-splatting in the stylized cinemagraph synthesis step as shown in Figure 2(c) (Sec. \ref{subsec:cinemagraph_generation}).
+The whole framework of Sketch2Cinemagraph consists of the following stages: stylized landscape image generation, sketch-guided motion prediction, and stylized cinemagraph synthesis.
+Firstly, in the stage of stylized landscape image generation as illustrated in Fig. \ref{fig:workflow}(a), both stylized and realistic landscape images are synthesized from structural sketches conditioned on text prompts specifying the landscape elements, such as waterfall, sea, and river (Sec. \ref{subsec:LandscapeImageGeneration}).
+Subsequently, as illustrated in Fig. \ref{fig:workflow}(b), the masks for fluid elements are accurately extracted using the Segment Anything Model (SAM) \cite{kirillov2023segment} and applied to downstream motion field prediction tasks.
+A diffusion model-based motion prediction network accepts realistic landscape image, text prompt, mask, and user-provided motion sketches to synthesize a sketch-guided motion field, which represents the flow trends of pixels in the fluid regions (Sec. \ref{subsec:motion_field_predict}).
+Finally, at the stage of stylized cinemagraph synthesis as shown in Fig. \ref{fig:workflow}(c), the looping cinemagraph frames are obtained via Euler-integration and symmetric-splatting (Sec. \ref{subsec:cinemagraph_generation}).